640 South State StreetDover, Delaware 19901

 Low blood pressure

-Some side effects may be long-lasting or appear years later.
-These are possible long-term side effects:
+Some side effects of a stem cell transplant may be long-lasting or appear years later, such as:

 Shortness of breath, often caused by radiation damage to the lungs

-Lack of menstrual periods, which may indicate ovary damage and cause infertility
+Lack of menstrual periods, which may mean ovary damage and cause infertility

 Infertility in men

-Bone pain caused from damage due to lack of blood supply called aseptic necrosis
+Bone pain, caused from damage due to lack of blood supply (aseptic necrosis)

-Development of another cancer, such as a leukemia, years later
+Growth of another cancer such as leukemia years later